 Pharmacy Resident Research Grant

 The Pharmacy Resident Research Grant supports quality health service research focused on practice advancement conducted by residents in ASHP-accredited pharmacy residency programs or by residents in pharmacy residency programs that have submitted an application for ASHP accreditation.
-Research should be consistent with the ASHP Foundation Research Agenda, which is aligned with the ASHP Practice Advancement Initiative
+Research should be consistent with the ASHP Foundation Research Agenda, which is aligned with the ASHP Practice Advancement Initiative.

-- Up to eight (8) $5,000 grants will be awarded.
+- Up to eight (8) grants of up to $5,000 each will be awarded.

 - Research conducted by current residents in PGY1 or PGY2 programs.